sagemath/trac_to_gh/Issue 2308.md

 # Issue 2308: remove SAGE_ROOT/local/bin/sage-server -- it's no longer used, to put it midly!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2308

 Original creator: was